-Add other expenses like textbooks, food, and spending money – and, if you don’t find ways to make money in college, your financial situation will be pretty miserable when you graduate.
+With growing expenses like textbooks, food, gas, and spending money – if you don’t find ways to make money in college, your financial situation could be pretty miserable when you graduate.

-Here are 48 of the best ways to make money in college:
+Here are 48 of the best ways for college students to make extra money:

 - Take Online Surveys